zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 to the user's session (e.g. until they close the browser).
 An example use case for session is storing sensitive data like user authentication.

-In a Rails application, the session is available in the controller and the view.
+In a Zoisite application, the session is available in the controller and the view.

 ### Working with the Session